zadealfalah/jobReqs/README.md

 * [To Do](#to-do)

 ## General Info
 This project involves scraping jobs from Indeed via scrapy spiders to find trends in various data field job opportunities.
-The project is currently broken up in to three sections: The scraper within indscraper, the data cleaning within tech_pipe, and the OpenAI chatGPT portion within gpt_pipe.
+The project is currently broken up in to three sections: The scraper within indscraper, the data cleaning within tech_pipe, and the OpenAI chatGPT portion within gpt_pipe which identifies technologies from the job descriptions.

 ## indscraper
 This scraper was created via docker and is hosted on AWS ECR.
 An AWS ECS cluster was created with a CRON scheduler to run the scraper at 00:01 UTC daily, currently scraping for remote positions with the keywords of 'data scientist', 'data analyst', and 'data engineer' on Indeed posted within the last 24 hours.